robphilipp/react-grid-layout/README.md

 ## common app layout (grid areas)

-A common app layout has a header or menu bar at the top of the page,  a footer at the bottom of the page, a navigation sidebar on the left-hand side of the page, between the header and the footer, possibly an aside panel on the right-hand side of the page, an the main content nested snugly in the center.
+A common app layout has:

+* a header or menu bar at the top of the page,
+* a footer at the bottom of the page,
+* a navigation sidebar on the left-hand side of the page, between the header and the footer,
+* possibly an aside panel on the right-hand side of the page,
+* a main content nested snugly in the center.

 It would also be nice to name these areas and reference them by name. `grid-areas` are a basic feature of `css-grid` which is implemented in the `<Grid/>` component.
 The following example code shows how to do this with `<Grid/>` and also how to control which `<GridCells/>` are displayed using the `<GridCell/>`'s `isVisible` property.

 Notice that we have added a `gridTemplateAreas` property to outer the `<Grid/>`.
 Using the `gridTemplateAreasBuilder` we can add areas to the grid using the `addArea(name, area)` method.
 A grid-area has a name associated with an area (the set of cells bounded by 4 grid-lines).
 The `gridArea(row, col, spannedRows, spannedCols)` helper function makes it easy to define the area.
 All we need to do is specify the starting (row, column) and then the number of rows and columns the area spans.
 In our example, we've added grid-area called `header` that starts in the first row and column of the grid, spans 1 row, and spans all the columns of the grid.
 The `sidebar` starts on the second row of the first column and spans only one row and one column (the default values for row and column spanning).